ewn2/Scheduling-Application/README.txt

 and the login form specifically will load French translations for all labels if the User's primary system language is set to French.

+JDK 11.0.11
+JavaFX SDK 11.0.2
+mysql-connector-java-8.0.25

-Making use of the operation is dependent on the inclusion of the proper Java SDK and JavaFx versions as seen above and a connection to an already structured and populated MySQL database through a mysql Java connector as seen below.
+Making use of the operation is dependent on the inclusion of the proper Java SDK and JavaFx versions as seen above and a connection to an already structured and populated MySQL database through a mysql Java connector.
 Once all of these necessary libraries and tools are accounted for (and are actually loaded, the virtual machine during development held the CLI arguments "--module-path ${PATH_TO_FX} --add-modules javafx.fxml,javafx.controls,javafx.graphics" sans quotations prepopulated for operational testing) the application may be compiled and launched with a call to